xy-241/CS-Notes/content/OS/Synchronization/Deadlock (死锁).md

 - A process must be holding at least one resource and waiting to acquire additional resources that are currently being held by other processes

 ### No Preemption
-- Resources cannot be [[Preemption]] from a process.
+- Resources cannot be preempted from a process.
 They can only be released by the process holding them, typically after the process has finished its task.

 ### Circular Wait
 - There exists a set of waiting processes such that P0 is waiting for a resource held by P1, P1 is waiting for a resource held by P2, and so on, with Pn waiting for a resource held by P0